EVEN IF YOU'RE A NON-CITIZEN,

 Get Experienced Legal Help

-Handler, Henning & Rosenberg LLC has served clients across Pennsylvania, both citizens and non-citizens, in need of SSDI and SSI.
-Our Social Security Disability lawyers know how these proceedings work and can not only help with your application but can help with any request for reconsideration all the way to a formal appeal in court.
+Handler, Henning & Rosenberg LLC SSDI and SSI.
+Our Social Security disability lawyers know how these proceedings work and can not only help with your application but can help with any request for reconsideration all the way to a formal appeal in court.

 To find out more about applying for SSDI or SSI as a non-citizen, give us a call at (888) 498-3023.
 We’re here to help.